Meta Quest 3: Features, price and everything else to know

-Meta announced the Quest 3 mixed-reality headset on 1 June, boasting of incredible features, just days ahead of Apple possibly revealing its own mixed-reality device at its Worldwide Developers Conference (WWDC).
+Meta announced the Quest 3 mixed-reality headset on 1 June, boasting incredible features within its own mixed-reality device at its Worldwide Developers Conference (WWDC).
+Here’s everything you need to know about the Meta Quest 3, including its capabilities and price.

 The revelation was made by Meta Platforms CEO Mark Zuckerberg in a post on Instagram.
 Zuckerberg called it a “real breakthrough in bringing mixed reality to everyone.”